Software Developed or Open-Sourced by Ropley IT

 • Generating Butterworth filter polynomials for low and high pass Butterworth filters of any order

-• Applying frequency pre-warping so that the cut-off frequencies for the digital filters are at the same frequency as their analogue counterparts
+• Applying frequency pre-warping so that the cut-off frequencies for the IIR digital filters are at the same frequency as their analogue counterparts

 • Rendering the waveforms output from digital signal processing libraries to SVG, BMP, JPEG or PNG files